A Great Acceptance Speech Example from Bruce Phipps, American Payroll Association 2011 Man of the Year.

 In 1988 I attended my first APA Congress in San Francisco, CA.

-Not only are APA Congress’ a fantastic place for networking with other Payroll professionals, sometimes you are lucky enough to find Cupid … (PAUSE)
+Not only is APA Congress’ a fantastic place for networking with other Payroll professionals, sometimes you are lucky enough to find Cupid … (PAUSE)

 We became good friends and payroll colleagues.
 We reached out to each other when we had a question regarding a payroll issue.
 Our telephone conversations about payroll eventually led to romance.